zeroincombenze/tools/z0bug_odoo/z0bug_odoo/README.rst

 2.0.7.1 (2023-04-26)
 ~~~~~~~~~~~~~~~~~~~~

-* [FIX] TestEnv: multiple actione on the same records
+* [FIX] TestEnv: multiple action on the same records

 2.0.7 (2023-04-08)
 ~~~~~~~~~~~~~~~~~~